Home » Easy » iPad stand | easy Thrift Store Decor project

 As an Amazon Associate, I earn from qualifying purchases.

 I’ve seen a lot of my blogger friends make an iPad stand.
 I’ve wanted to make one for a long, long time.
 Have you been looking for an easy way to make your own iPad stand for your kitchen?
-I was talking to my daughter Jamie about it, and she came up with the best idea of making the iPad stand sit on the counter without falling over.
-She was talking about using a picture frame for the iPad stand…. but that made it become a light bulb moment for me.
+I was talking to my daughter, Jamie, about it, and she came up with the best idea: making the iPad stand sit on the counter without falling over.
+She was talking about using a picture frame for the iPad stand… and that was a lightbulb moment for me.

 Let’s take a look at this easy iPad stand project.